 Once you have a verified account, you’ll need to deposit Canadian dollars into your fiat wallet in order to buy altcoins.
 Not all crypto exchanges have Interac e-Transfer as a deposit option, but this is often the cheapest way to deposit funds.
 Canadian banks don’t always allow debit or credit card crypto purchases, but Interac transfers are not usually an issue.

 Once you’ve deposited your Canadian dollars, you’ll be able to buy an altcoins.
 There are thousands of altcoins in existence and more are being created every day.
 Some altcoins are available on traditional crypto exchanges, and some altcoins are so new or low-cap that they are only available on decentralized exchanges such as Uniswap or PancakeSwap.
 If an altcoin is a reputable project, it will most likely be listed on crypto exchanges at some point.

-Where to Buy Altcoins in Canada?
+Where to Buy Altcoins in Canada in 2023?

 Here, we’ve picked some of the best crypto exchanges to buy altcoins in Canada:

 These crypto exchanges are secure with solid reputations.
 Most have reasonable fees and are also suitable for beginners.

 Coinsmart is a Canadian crypto exchange that accepts deposits via Interac e-Transfer.
 On Coinsmart, you can buy altcoins such as Ethereum, Litecoin, Bitcoin Cash, EOS, Stellar Lumens, stablecoins like USDC, Uniswap, Polkadot, Chainlink, Dogecoin, Shiba Inu, Cardano and even more.
 Buying altcoins on Coinsmart is easy for beginners thanks to its self user interface.
 Coinsmart’s trading fees are low at just 0.2% for a single trade and there is a 1% deposit fee for funds below $1,999.